Mathematics and Social Sciences

 - A student studying mathematics and social science need not concentrate his/her courses in a single social science discipline.
 What is required and desired is a coherent grouping of course work, and this can be worked out by petition on an individual basis with the department.

-- Likewise, the “math” component of “mathematics and social sciences” needs to be fulfilled by courses from the Math department, but might include a physics, computer science, or engineering sequence.
+- Likewise, the “mathematics” component of “mathematics and social sciences” needs to be fulfilled by courses from the Mathematics department, but might include a physics, computer science, or engineering sequence.
 Again, this can be worked out by petition on an individual basis with the department.

 - A student is encouraged to make an appointment with the chair to discuss potential courses of study if they think they may want pursue M&SS.
 To do so, call the program main office at 646-2790, or blitz MSS@Dartmouth.EDU